godotengine/godot-docs/community/tutorials/vr/vr_primer.rst

 For our mobile vr interface, and any interface where the main input is directly displayed on screen, the main viewport needs to be the viewport where arvr is set to true.
 But for interfaces that render on an externally attached device you can use a secondary viewport.
 In this later case a viewport that shows its output on screen will show an undistorted version of the left eye while showing the fully processed stereo scopic output on the device.

-Finally you should only intialize an interface once, switching scenes and reinitializing interfaces will just introduce a lot of overhead.
+Finally you should only initialize an interface once, switching scenes and reinitializing interfaces will just introduce a lot of overhead.
 If you want to turn the headset off temporarily just disable the viewport or set arvr to false on the viewport.
 In most scenarios though you wouldn't disable the headset once you're in VR, this can be very disconcerting to the gamer.

 New AR/VR Nodes
 ---------------